Upload Multi-File Websites

 Instant Deployment

-Once all files are uploaded, your complete website goes live instantly with proper MIME types, caching headers, and optimized delivery through our global CDN.
+Once your folder is processed, your complete website goes live instantly with proper MIME types, caching headers, and optimized delivery through our global CDN.

 dplooy.com Multi-File Website Hosting